 You can’t tell in this photo but the purpose of this circular bridge is that it joins the two canals and you can easily walk between the canal banks.

 After our little wanderings we felt like tasting the second thing that Aveiro is known for: it’s ‘ovos moles’!
 No, I haven’t gone mad!
-Ovos moles consists of egg yolk shaped into a sugary coating, here’s a pic:
+Ovos moles is a pastry made of of egg yolk shaped into a sugary coating, here’s a photo:

 They come in many different shapes and you can go into any shop in Aveiro and find them stacked high.
-Apparently you’re not supposed to try and smoke them:
+Apparently you’re not supposed to try and smoke them but I was sunburnt and delirious by this stage:

 Here’s the story of how the ovos moles came about, which we found in our guesthouse ‘Wake in Aveiro‘: